-While it’s still PTSD Awareness Month, let’s take a look at the many symptoms of this disorder, plus the role it plays in military life.
+Let’s take a look at the many symptoms of this disorder, plus the role it plays in military life.

 PTSD is a severe anxiety disorder that can develop after exposure to any event that results in psychological trauma.
 The key word here is “psychological.”
 The truth is most physical injuries usually do heal in time.
 However, for many people, the mental and emotional pain associated with trauma is relentless and destructive, ultimately damaging many lives and relationships.